-Today’s post is all about my 2019 Cornish Bucket List!
-Now a lot of you may know that I have lived in Cornwall my whole life however, there is so much to see and do that even someone who has lived here for 22 years hasn’t done it all!
-So I’ve collated a list of places and events I would like to experience in 2019, maybe this can give you some ideas if your just visiting this beautiful county on holiday or if like me you’re a local and haven’t heard or been to any of these places.
+Today’s post is all about my 2019 Cornish bucket list!
+Now a lot of you may know that I have lived in Cornwall my whole life.
+However, there is so much to see and do that even someone who has lived here for 22 years hasn’t done it all!
+So I’ve collated a list of places and events I would like to experience in 2019.
+Maybe this can give you some ideas if your just visiting this beautiful county on holiday or, if like me a local who hasn’t heard or been to any of these places.

-So without further a do lets get into my bucket list!
+So without further a do lets get into my Cornish bucket list!

 1. Watch a play at the Minack Theatre.

-Now I have visited Porthcurno and the Minack Theatre a few times but have never actually seen a play there!
-The Minack Theatre is quite a drive away from me and because it’s open air I would need to try and pick a really good day, none the less it’s a stunning location and I could imagine watching a play such as the Tempest would be a magical experience.
+I have visited Porthcurno and the Minack Theatre a few times but have never actually seen a play there!
+The Minack Theatre is quite a drive away from me and because it’s open air I would need to try and pick a really good day.
+Nonetheless it’s a stunning location and I could imagine watching a play such as the Tempest would be a magical experience.
 You can find Minack’s 2019 season list here.

 2. Take a trip down the River Fal.

-This is meant to be a beautiful boat trip that I know a lot of people, even my parents have done but I have never got around to doing it myself.
+This is meant to be a beautiful boat trip that I know a lot of people, even my parents have done.
+However I have never got around to doing it myself.
 The Enterprise boat goes from Truro to Falmouth calling at Trelissick on the way.
-This one will have to wait until the Spring as it has stopped running through the Winter however, the River Fal company offer other boat trips all year round, one being the St Mawes – Falmouth ferry, which again I still haven’t done!
+This one will have to wait until the Spring as it has stopped running through the Winter.
+However, the River Fal company offer other boat trips all year round.
+One being the St Mawes – Falmouth ferry, which again I still haven’t done!
 I will leave a link here, where you can find out more information.

 3. Zip Wire above the Eden Project Biomes.